Gummy Smile Correction

-Many individuals feel more or less satisfied with their smiles—until they get a glimpse of themselves from a new angle in a photograph.
+While healthy, beautiful teeth and gums are essential for an attractive smile, overexposed gums make many people feel self-conscious ,unattractive and less satisfied with their smiles—until they get a glimpse of themselves from a new angle in a photograph.
 That’s when they notice just how much their upper lip lifts or perhaps how a wide band of pink gum dominates their mouth.

-The gummy smile shows much more gum tissue, compared to the teeth, when smiling, or even open your mouth so you speak.
+The gummy smile shows much more gum tissue, compared to the teeth, when smiling.
 This can result to a smile that can look unnatural, making the teeth look very small in the process.
+Gummy smile treatment provides some of the following improvements:

 One or more of the factors mentioned below can result in the development of a gummy smile